xi4r/Dungeon-Modifier-Picker/README.md

 **Discord Webhooks**
 - Insert your webhook URL and optionally your user ID to be pinged
-- Sends an image every time you finish a stage
+- Sends an image of your rewards every time you finish a stage
-- Works for every gamemode, not just the new dungeon (you can use it while tinytasking any other gamemode if you have this on)
+- Works for every gamemode, not just the new dungeon (you can use it while doing any other gamemode if you have this on)